DiveZoneCompany/devzone.solutions/src/site/portfolio/af-klm.md

 The projects are mostly applications used by the aircrew or for managing this group of staff members.
-The biggest project was a rebuild and extension of an application for supplies used in all Supply Centres Worldwide in the network of both KLM and Air France.
-This included a migration from AngularJS to Angular, and Spring Framework to Spring Boot and is used as a template for other comparable project upgrades.
+The biggest project was a rebuild and extension of an application for supplies used in all Supply Centres worldwide in the network of both KLM and Air France.
+This included a migration from AngularJS to Angular, and Spring Framework to Spring Boot and is afterwards used as a template for other comparable project migrations.